leebaird/discover/README.md

 # Troubleshooting

 Some users report being unable to use any options except for options 3, 4, and 5.
 Nothing happens when choosing other options (1, 2, 6, etc.).

-## 1. Always run Discover as root.
+## Always run Discover as root.

-`cd /opt/discover`
+cd /opt/discover

-`sudo ./discover.sh`
+sudo ./discover.sh

-## 2. Verify the ISO hash.
+## Verify the ISO hash.

 Hash-based verification ensures that a file has not been corrupted by comparing the file's hash value to a previously calculated value.
 If these values match, the file is presumed to be unmodified.